Upcoming in 2023: Please pray for the year ahead - Christian Concern

 In her interactions with the school, VAGC was used in an attempt to discredit Hannah’s concerns and validate the school’s affirmation of the child’s ‘transition’.

-With the support of the Christian Legal Centre, Hannah is now seeking to challenge her unfair dismissal at an Employment .
+With the support of the Christian Legal Centre, Hannah is now seeking to challenge her unfair dismissal at an Employment Tribunal.

 Kristie Higgs